junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

-### CHLORAMPHENICOL: AN ANTIBIOTIC FOR CERTAIN SEVERE INFECTIONS
+### CHLORAMPHENICOL: an antibiotic for certain severe infections

 Chloramphenicol (Chloromycetin)